Tobeen

-Tobeen (Bordeaux, July 20, 1880 - Saint-Valery-sur-Somme, March 1938) is the pseudonym of the French artist Félix Bonnet.
+Tobeen (July 20, 1880 – March 1938) is the pseudonym of the French artist Félix Bonnet.

 Life

 Tobeen stayed frequently in the western part of thé Pyrenees, Basque Country, but was born and bred in Bordeaux.
 Because of his frequent reference to Basque subjects within his paintings he became known as a Basque artist.
 However, he was not a Basque and neither were his parents.

 From 1910 he worked in Paris where he maintained relations with the group of Pablo Picasso and Georges Braque and with the group of the Duchamp brothers (Gaston, Raymond and Marcel) in Puteaux.
 He exhibited eleven works at the Salon de la Section d'Or, Galerie La Boétie, Paris, October 1912.

-But Tobeen was not a city-dweller.
-He loved a life of liberty, the sea, the woods and after 1920 he settled in Saint-Valery-sur-Somme.

-Tobeen's paintings, drawings and woodcarvings show the traces of his Parisian period and his passion for the poetry in human life.
+Tobeen's paintings, drawings and woodcarvings show the traces of his Parisian period and his passion for the poetry in human life, but he was not a city-dweller.
+He loved a life of liberty, the sea, the woods.
+After 1920 he settled in Saint-Valery-sur-Somme, where he died in 1938.